Home » RECIPES » SAVORY » Smoked Pork Butt

 Smoked Pork Butt sitting on a tray ready to be shredded with two forks.

-• Nothing fancy here.
-This recipe doesn’t require spritzing, injections, brine, or anything complicated.
-All you need is a few simple ingredients, your smoker, and some tin foil.
+• It’s simple.
+There’s no spritzing, injections, brine, or over complicated steps.
+All you need is a couple ingredients, your smoker, some tin foil, and time.

 What Is Pork Butt?